 Method 3.
 Scan for Hardware Changes

-The feature "Scan for hardware changes" is used to examine and the load the changes you made to your hardware.
-Execute this operation is also helpful to remove the error "Please insert a disk into removable disk (your USB drive)" in some cases.
+The feature "Scan for hardware changes" is used to examine and load the changes you made to your hardware.
+Executing this operation is also helpful to remove the error "Please insert a disk into removable disk (your USB drive)" in some cases.

 Step 1.
 Go to "This PC" > "Manage" > "Device Manager".